Real and fake bread considers why consumption has dropped dramatically in the last 70 years; by more than 50pc in much

-In a report to the Council on Foods and Nutrition, Dr Russell M. Wilder, MD writes:
+In a report to the Council on Foods and Nutrition, Dr Russell M. Wilder, MD writes as follows.

-I find this quite odd when looking at our stone-ground meal; it is neither gray nor coarse.
+I find this quite odd when looking at our stone-ground meal; it's neither gray nor coarse.
 Perhaps modern mills are far better.
 As to whether the refined white flour is a great improvement or not, you must be the judge.

 The McGovern Select Committee after wide consultation recommended that Americans eat far less cholesterol-rich foods and sugar; and instead turn to whole grains, fruit and vegetables.

 In theory these were clearly good guidelines but there were serious unintended consequences.
 Fat in large measure provides the satiety that we all crave, that sense of fullness; Americans became constantly hungry after taking up those recommendations.
 And they simply couldn't reduce their sugar intake; today they on average consume nearly one cup every single day of the year.

-And because whole-grains were and are difficult to find, constantly famished they turned to snacking on refined carbohydrates and sugary-colas.
-Within a very short period of time Americans became obese and within twenty years levels of type 2 diabetes soared, and with it the very cardiac disease that McGovern was trying to reduce.
+And because whole grains were and are difficult to find, constantly famished they turned to snacking on refined carbohydrates and sugary-colas.
+Within a very short period of time Americans became obese and after twenty years levels of type 2 diabetes began to soar and with it the very cardiac disease that McGovern was trying to reduce.

-Fake bread is more difficult to define; there a gradation of deceit in the baking-industry.
+Fake bread is more difficult to define; there's a gradation of deceit in the baking-industry.

-Firstly obviously the more refined the flour, no matter how much it is "enriched" the more fake it it is, devoid of the nutrients our bodies crave.
-Calcium and iron, the B-vitamin family have been removed.
+Firstly obviously increasingly refined flour no matter how much it is "enriched" the more fake it is, devoid of the nutrients our bodies crave.
+Calcium, iron and the B-vitamin family have been extracted.

-Is it not supremely ironical that in trying to reduce cardiovascular disease, the McGovern committee pushed us in the direction of fake bread from which all the vitamin E has been removed?
+Is it not supremely ironical that in trying to reduce cardiovascular disease, the McGovern committee pushed us in the direction of fake bread from which all the vitamin E has been extracted?
 Cardiologist Wilfred Shute states that heart-attacks were almost unknown prior to the milling and refining of wheat.

-And secondly fake bread is today baked using a whole bunch of additives that the food industry refuses to list precisely on the packaging.
+And secondly fake bread is today baked using a whole bunch of additives that the food industry steadfastly refuses to divulge and list on the packaging.